 A new issue of Law, Technology and Humans has been published.

 Law, Technology and Humans is an international, open access, peer-reviewed journal publishing original, innovative research concerned with the human and humanity of law and technology.
-Supported by the Faculty of Law, the Journal was launched early last year and is one of five QUT-supported scholarly journals.
+Supported by the School of Law, the Journal was launched in late 2019 and is one of five QUT-supported scholarly journals.

-You can follow Journal announcements on Twitter (@LawTechHum).
+You can also follow Journal announcements on Twitter @LawTechHum